Beyond Model Ranking: Predictability-Aligned Evaluation for Time Series Forecasting: Related Work

 \section{Related Work}

 Our work is positioned at the intersection of two key research areas: the quantification of sequence predictability and the use of spectral methods for time-series analysis.

-\textbf{Predictability of Time Series.} Entropy-based notions have long been used to proxy sequence predictability, from Shannon’s entropy and entropy rate to variants usable on continuous data (approximate, sample, fuzzy, and permutation entropy) \citep{shannonMathematicalTheoryCommunication1948,pincusApproximateEntropyMeasure1991,richmanPhysiologicalTimeseriesAnalysis2000,bandtPermutationEntropyNatural2002a,garlandModelfreeQuantificationTimeseries2014}.
-Compression-driven estimators (e.g., Lempel–Ziv) provide nonparametric estimates of entropy rate for symbolic, stationary sources \citep{zivUniversalAlgorithmSequential1977}.
-These approaches have also been popular in human mobility, where spatio-temporal regularity supports predictability limits under coarse symbolizations \citep{gonzalezUnderstandingIndividualHuman2008,songLimitsPredictabilityHuman2010,wangPredictabilityPredictionHuman2021}.
-However, they face three key limitations for general forecasting: (i) computational burden the need for discretization of continuous data; (ii) theoretical misalignment with multi-step squared-loss objectives; and (iii) sensitivity of differential entropy to reparameterization and divergence issues in non-stationary settings \citep{mohammedQuantifyingEstimatingPredictability2024}.
-Consequently, existing predictability proxies fail to provide a task-aligned and reliable estimate of the achievable error lower bound for multi-step time-series forecasting.
+\textbf{Predictability of Time Series.} Entropy-based notions have long been used to proxy sequence predictability, from Shannon’s entropy and entropy rate to variants usable on continuous data (approximate, sample, fuzzy, and permutation entropy) \cite{shannonMathematicalTheoryCommunication1948,pincusApproximateEntropyMeasure1991,richmanPhysiologicalTimeseriesAnalysis2000,bandtPermutationEntropyNatural2002a,garlandModelfreeQuantificationTimeseries2014}.
+Compression-driven estimators (e.g., Lempel–Ziv) provide nonparametric estimates of entropy rate for symbolic, stationary sources \cite{zivUniversalAlgorithmSequential1977}.
+These approaches have also been popular in human mobility, where spatio-temporal regularity supports predictability limits under coarse symbolizations \cite{gonzalezUnderstandingIndividualHuman2008,songLimitsPredictabilityHuman2010,wangPredictabilityPredictionHuman2021}.
+However, they face three key limitations for general forecasting: (i) computational burden and the need for discretization of continuous data; (ii) theoretical misalignment with multi-step squared-loss objectives; and (iii) sensitivity of differential entropy to reparameterization and divergence issues in non-stationary settings \cite{mohammedQuantifyingEstimatingPredictability2024}.
+Consequently, existing predictability studies have primarily focused on intrinsic predictability or theoretical performance limits \cite{songLimitsPredictabilityHuman2010,chenContrastingSocialNonsocial2022,mohammedQuantifyingEstimatingPredictability2024}, but are not directly designed for real-valued multi-step time-series forecasting, and have rarely been framed as a predictability-centered evaluation framework for understanding realized forecasting performance, model bias across regimes, and temporal predictability drift.